SofaComplianceRobotics/Emio.demo_tictactoe/README.md

 ## Requirements

-To launch the demo, you need to install:
+To run the demo, you need to install:

 1. [**Emio Labs**](https://www.notion.so/1e3582ce7d3a80a688b0cba2515e3e77?pvs=21) (binaries)
 2. Before going further, for computation time performance of the training you can install [**CUDA**](https://developer.nvidia.com/cuda-downloads?target_os=Linux) and [**cuDNN**](https://developer.nvidia.com/cudnn-downloads) to make the AI run on the GPU (work only if there is a GPU).
 This is highly recommended (and [must be done first](https://github.com/hank-ai/darknet/blob/master/README_GPU_NVIDIA_CUDA.md)) but not required.
 For the inference of the model you don't need GPU.
 3. [**Darknet**](https://github.com/hank-ai/darknet): Darknet is an open source neural network framework written in C, C++, and CUDA.
 No binaries are provided, you need to clone the GitHub project and compile from source.
 You can follow the instructions on the [GitHub repository](https://github.com/hank-ai/darknet).
 4. [**DarkHelp**](https://github.com/stephanecharette/DarkHelp): The DarkHelp C++ API is a wrapper to make it easier to use the Darknet neural network framework within a C++ application.
 No binaries are provided, you need to clone the github project and compile from source.
 You can follow the instructions on the [GitHub repository](https://github.com/stephanecharette/DarkHelp).
-5. Python packages: `python -m pip install pygame PyOpenGL`
-6. In `DarkHelp.py` line 86 : `Predict.argtypes = [c_void_p, c_int, c_int, POINTER(c_uint8), c_int]`
+5. In `DarkHelp.py` line 86 : `Predict.argtypes = [c_void_p, c_int, c_int, POINTER(c_uint8), c_int]`

 ## How to Launch the Demo

 ### From the Emio Labs Application

 1. Add the lab/demo to the Emio Labs application: **Emio Labs>Labs>Configure Labs>Add (from URL)**
+2. Follow the requirements section
-2. In the requirements, in the text field (step3), replace the PATH_TO_darkhelp by the actual path on your computer
+2. In the **Gameplay Sequence** section, replace the PATH_TO_darkhelp by the actual path on your computer
 3. Finally click the python button to launch the demo

 ### From a Terminal

-1. Open a terminal
+1. Open a terminal and find the Python distributed with Emio Labs (path_to_emio_labs/resources/sofa/bin/python)
-2. Set the environment path:
+2. With this Python, install the following packages: `python -m pip install pygame PyOpenGL`
+3. In the terminal, set the following environment paths:
     ```bash
     # On Ubuntu
     export SOFA_ROOT=PATH_TO_SOFA_ROBOTICS_DIR